 Our stockholders are being asked to approve an amendment and restatement of our 2013 Equity Incentive Award Plan, or the 2013 Plan.
-The proposed amended and restated 2013 Plan is referred to herein as the "Restated Plan."
-Our board of directors approved the Restated Plan on January 28, 2016, subject to stockholder approval.
-The Restated Plan will become effective immediately upon stockholder approval at the annual meeting.
-If the Restated Plan is not approved by our stockholders, the Restated Plan will not become effective, the existing 2013 Plan will continue in full force and effect, and we may continue to grant awards under the 2013 Plan, subject to its terms, conditions and limitations, using the shares available for issuance thereunder.
+The amended and restated 2013 Plan is referred to herein as the "Restated Plan."
+Our board of directors approved the Restated Plan on February 14, 2024, subject to certain stockholder approvals.
+The Restated Plan will become effective upon stockholder approval of this Proposal 6; provided, however, that the Restated Plan will not become effective unless our stockholders also approve either (1) the amendment to our Amended and Restated Certificate of Incorporation increasing the authorized number of shares thereunder as set forth in Proposal 4 (the "Charter Amendment Proposal"), or (2) the reverse stock split proposal as set forth in Proposal 5 (the "Reverse Stock Split Proposal").
+If the Restated Plan is not approved by our stockholders or if either the Charter Amendment Proposal or the Reverse Stock Split Proposal is not approved by our stockholders, the Restated Plan will not become effective, the existing 2013 Plan will continue in full force and effect, and we may continue to grant awards under the 2013 Plan, subject to its terms, conditions and limitations, using the shares available for issuance thereunder.
+For the avoidance of doubt, the numbers set forth in this Proposal 6 do not give effect to the Reverse Stock Split Proposal contemplated in Proposal 5.